Tonnie-Exelero/finance-dashboard-vue/README.md

 The project uses a modular SASS architecture to organize styles:

-1. **7-1 Pattern**: Styles are organized using a modified 7-1 pattern (abstracts, base, components, layout, pages, themes, vendors).
+1. **6-1 Pattern**: Styles are organized using a modified 6-1 pattern (abstracts, base, components, layout, themes, utilities).

 2. **Variables and Mixins**: Global variables and mixins are defined in the abstracts folder and imported where needed.